ilmax/site/content/posts/import-many-terraform/index.md

 3. It's impossible to have a preview of the changes that are going to be applied at deployment time
 4. Re-deploying infrastructure may not fix all the [configuration drift](https://wiki.gccollab.ca/index.php?title=Technology_Trends/Infrastructure_as_Code&mobileaction=toggle_view_desktop#Configuration_Drift) especially the PowerShell/az cli scripts

-I'm sure I missed several other points but these are the most painful points.
+I'm sure I missed several other points but these are the most painful ones.

-Hence we decided to move to Terraform since it can address all the points above and, according to GitHub Octoverse 2022, HCL was the fastest growing language in 2021-2022 (more info [here](https://octoverse.github.com/2022/top-programming-languages))
+Hence we decided to move to Terraform since it can address all the points above and, according to [GitHub Octoverse 2022](https://octoverse.github.com/2022/top-programming-languages), HCL was the fastest growing language in 2021-2022.

 ## The import challenge